Fahad87667/Comment-Scraper-With-AWS-beanstalk/README.md

-# Image Scraper with AWS Elastic Beanstalk
+# Review Scraper with AWS Elastic Beanstalk

 ## Overview

-This project is an Image Scraper implemented with Python, leveraging AWS Elastic Beanstalk for deployment.
-It allows users to scrape images from specified sources and store the collected data in a structured format.
+This project is a Review Scraper ,implemented with Python, leveraging AWS Elastic Beanstalk for deployment.
+It allows users to scrape Reviews from specified products and store the collected data in a structured format.

 ## Features

-Scraping Functionality: Utilizes web scraping techniques to gather images from specified websites.
+Scraping Functionality: Utilizes web scraping techniques to gather reviews from specified products.
 AWS Elastic Beanstalk Deployment: Easily deploy and manage the application using AWS Elastic Beanstalk.
 Structured Data Storage: Stores scraped data in a CSV file for easy analysis and retrieval.
 ##Requirements